View Related Sites

 Working your way through practice and past papers (all freely available online) is an ideal way to learn, revise, and find out more about the test.
 Don’t turn the timer on just yet – complete a few questions at your own pace and then read the explained answers.
 Use this process to spot gaps in your knowledge or topics which need more practice, and discover how to earn those all-important extra marks.

 8. Practise under timed exam conditions

 As the test approaches, complete some past papers under timed conditions.
 You need to learn how to read questions quickly and accurately, and how to manage your time across each test section.
-If you’re taking a pen-and-paper test (rather than on a computer), also check that you can write legibly and at speed.

 9. Check what you need for the test